vightel/FloodMapsWorkshop/README.md

   * It is advisable to run the shell file below step by step to check on potential errors while loading and building code/libraries
   * sh install-deps.sh

-* Install data dependencies...
+7. [Optional for Haiti Demo] Install data dependencies...
 This will copy some data from S3 to your data directory for testing
   * sh getdata.sh

-* Verify Database dependencies and environment variables
+8. Verify Database dependencies and environment variables
   * cd $WORKSHOP_DIR/python
   * Check python configuration file: config.py
   * Check database settings: ./inc/datasource-settings.xml.inc
   * Check python environment, run:
 	* check_environment.py

-  * Make sure that . is in PATH to find the python scripts (if not, edit your .bashrc or .profile)
+  * Make sure AGAIN that . is in PATH to find the python scripts (if not, edit your .bashrc or .profile)

-* [OPTIONAL] Download OSM data files and load OSM database
+9. Download OSM data files and load OSM database
   * You may have to get OSM data from your particular area from http://download.geofabrik.de/ and edit the shell file below.
   * cd ./data/osm
   * sh load_all.sh

-* [OPTIONAL] Download HydroSHEDS DEM and build HAND (Height Above Nearest Drainage) for your Area of Interest
+10. Download HydroSHEDS DEM and build HAND (Height Above Nearest Drainage) for your Area of Interest
   * Currently built for Haiti area, if this is not your area, change the area... check ./python/hand_all.py

   You will need to specify the continent and the 3sec tiles you need for the void filled dem and flow direction.